ottrproject/OTTR_Quarto/.github/automatic-issues/update-enrollment.md

 # Step 2: Add the jhudsl-robot as a collaborator

+In order for these syncs to happen we need credentials to do so.
+Our `jhudsl-robot` is what you need to give access to.

 - [ ] In your repository, navigate to the Settings tab in the top navigation (look for a gear)
 - [ ] Go to "Collaborators" in the side navigation
 - [ ] Click the "Add people" button